Greek Layered Appetizer Dip

 - 1 - cup tzatziki

-- 1/4 cup Feta cheese more if you like
+- 1/4 cup Feta cheese or more to taste

-Cut the pita bread into triangles and place on a cookie sheet lined with foil in a single layer.
+- Cut the pita or naan bread into triangles and place on a foil lined baking sheet.

-Lightly spray the pieces of pita bread and sprinkle with sea salt and bake 6-8 minutes until warm and lightly crisp.
+- Lightly spray the bread with cooking spray, sprinkle with sea salt and bake 6-8 minutes or until warm and lightly crisp.